Sh0g0-1758/Legacy/README.md

 ## A Documentation of my graphic programming journey

-I looked up graphic programming a while back and thought to check it out.
+I looked up graphic programming a while back because I thought it was cool.

 I then decided to document My Journey and do two projects :